Black hole thermodynamics is around the corner: Conclusion

 However, an arbitrary diffeomorphism covariant Lagrangian form of gravity also includes the derivatives of Riemann tensor.
-So it is desirable to see whether our recipe can also be extended to such a more general theory of gravity.
+So it is desirable to see whether our recipe can also be extended to such a more general theory of gravity, where the key lies in whether one can also write $\bm\Theta$ explicitly in the form of Eq. (\ref{boundaryex}).
 In addition, so far we have restricted ourselves onto the on shell black hole solution with a corner.
-It is obviously important for one to explore the loop corrections to black hole thermodynamics by path integral of the fields propagating in the aforementioned on shell black hole solution with a corner.
-Another potential application of our recipe with a corner is the generalized gravitational entropy.
-But among others, there is a very limitation on the previous treatment \cite{LM,TT,BMZ,ABM,KS1,KS2}, in the sense that their boundary data at the asymptotical surface are assumed implicitly or explicitly to be the same, for instance for $I_{\beta_0}(\beta)$ and $I(\beta_0)$ such that there is no contribution to the variation of the action from the asymptotical surface automatically.
+It is obviously important for one to explore the loop corrections to black hole thermodynamics by path integral of the fields propagating in the aforementioned on shell black hole solution with a corner, where the presence of the corner may display a universal effect on the loop corrections.
+Another potential application of our recipe with a corner is to refine the derivation of the generalized gravitational entropy.
+Among others, there is a very limitation on the previous treatment \cite{LM,TT,BMZ,ABM,KS1,KS2}, in the sense that their boundary data at the asymptotical surface are assumed implicitly or explicitly to be the same, for instance for $I_{\beta_0}(\beta)$ and $I(\beta_0)$ such that there is no contribution to the variation of the action from the asymptotical surface automatically.
 Compared to this, we are not required to restrict ourselves into this scenario.
 Instead, by drawing on the most recent advance in the background subtraction method achieved in \cite{HB}, we can allow the ineludible difference between the boundary data for $I_{\beta_0}(\beta)$ and $I(\beta_0)$ but keep the zero contribution to the variation of the background subtracted action from the asymptotical surface.
 It is tempting to apply such a similar strategy to address the generalized gravitational entropy without the translation isometry along the imaginary time.